US Army Center of Military History

 The final defeat would not occur until the Battle of Yorktown six years later.
 Nonetheless, the whole business distressed George so profoundly that he even contemplated abdication.

-If only he had been able to see how things would unfold.
-Despite a few crises along the way — not least the torching of the White House by the British in 1814, in retaliation for the US burning of what is now Toronto — America’s break with the ‘tyrant King’ would produce one of the most consequential alliances in history, helping to liberate much of the world from genuine tyranny.
+If only he had been able to see how things would pan out thereafter.
+Despite a few hiccups along the way – not least the torching of the White House by the British in 1814 (in retaliation for the US burning of what is now Toronto) – America’s break with the ‘tyrant King’ would produce one of the most consequential alliances in history, liberating much of the world from genuine tyranny along the way.

 The Origins of the ‘Special Relationship’

 It was Winston Churchill who called this ‘the special relationship’.
-It is a phrase which has gone in and out of fashion.
-During the seventies and eighties, it was actively discouraged by British diplomats, who feared that it looked boastful and might unsettle other allies.
-By the 21st century, both Presidents Obama and Trump had proclaimed it enthusiastically, even if the latter would go on to test it to its limits.
+It is a phrase which goes in and out of fashion.
+During the seventies and eighties, it was actively discouraged by British diplomats, who feared that it looked boastful and would upset other allies.
+Come the 21st century, both Presidents Obama and Trump proclaimed it enthusiastically (even if the latter would go on to test it to the limits).

 Commentators and historians continue to debate its ‘special’ qualities in terms of the relationship between the White House and Downing Street.
-There have been many moments, from the Suez Crisis of 1956 to the Vietnam War, the 1983 US invasion of Grenada and events surrounding Iran in 2026, when the rapport between politicians on either side of the Atlantic has been sorely tested.
+There have been many moments, from the Suez crisis of 1956 to the Vietnam War, the 1983 US invasion of Grenada and the 2026 US offensive against Iran, when the rapport between the politicians on either side of the Atlantic has been sorely tested.

 Donald Trump and Melania Trump with His Majesty The King and Queen Camilla